adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed/README.md

 ## Features
 * The following input types are supported:
     * url - an author is able to paste a URL of a widget to embed.
-URLs are checked against registered providers for a match.
+URLs are checked against registered processors for a match.
     * embeddable - an author is able to select from pre-configured trusted embeddables.
 Embeddables can be parameterized and may include unsafe tags.
     * html - an author is able to enter free-form HTML.
 HTML is restricted to safe tags only.
 * Each type can be disabled by a template editor.